 Caramel Swirl Almond Gelato for the win...rich frozen custard (lighter in fat than regular ice cream) with a salted caramel sauce ribbon.
 Yum!

-I don’t have a problem when an ice cream base is cooked into a custard first (that’s also why I can tolerate cooked puddings and the pastry cream in Boston Cream Pie).
-In fact, this type of custard base (a version of Crème Anglaise for you purists) is in the same family as pastry cream, just with less eggs, more sugar, and without the cornstarch thickener.
-The added benefit is that frozen custards are richer in flavor and have more body than non-custard-based ice creams.
+An ice cream custard base (aka frozen custard) is in the same family as pastry cream (a version of Crème Anglaise for you purists).
+The benefit is that frozen custards are richer in flavor and have more body than regular ice creams.
 With that added richness comes added calories, and that’s where gelato comes into our story.

 Gelato…all the flavor, not all the calories